The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Results

 \subsubsection{Robustness}

 We conduct several robustness checks to verify our findings.
+Specifically, we reproduce our finding using alternative embeddings based on the widely used RoBERTa, DeBERTa, and DistilBert-Base-Multilingual-Cased-V2 models (see \Cref{fig:robustness_embeddings}).
+In particular, the DistilBert-Base-Multilingual-Cased-V2 allows us to address concerns that our results might be driven by the anisotropy of the transformer-based embeddings \citep[e.g.,][]{ethayarajh2019contextual,li2020sentence,arora2024linktransformer}.
+The DistilBert-Base-Multilingual-Cased-V2 model provides contrastively trained sentence embeddings that are explicitly designed to produce an isotropic representation.
+The resulting patterns and magnitudes of content distortions are very similar to those obtained using our baseline embeddings, suggesting that our findings are not driven by anisotropy in the embedding space.

-First, we reproduce our finding using alternative embeddings based on the widely used RoBERTa, DeBERTa, and DistilBert-Base-Multilingual-Cased-V2 models (see \Cref{fig:robustness_embeddings}).
-Second, we base content moderation on the alternative Toxicity dimensions from the Perspectives API, the toxicity scores from the Detoxify classifiers \citep{Detoxify}, and the Moderation API from OpenAI (see \Cref{fig:robustness_tox_measures}).
+Furthermore, we base content moderation on the alternative Toxicity dimensions from the Perspectives API, the toxicity scores from the Detoxify classifiers \citep{Detoxify}, and the Moderation API from OpenAI (see \Cref{fig:robustness_tox_measures}).
 Third, we show that our results are very similar when we weight Tweets by their user engagement, as proxied by the number of Retweets.
 Lastly, we repeat our analysis using samples of 1 million: 1) general Tweets (without filtering for political content), 2) German Tweets, and 3) Italian Tweets (see \Cref{fig:robustness_sample}).

 We discuss all of these robustness checks in greater detail in \Cref{sec:appendix_results}.
 To summarize, none of these changes makes any qualitative difference to our findings.
 Independent of the embedding model, the toxicity scores, or the sample, removing toxic content reduces the plurality of online discourse.
 Taken together, these robustness checks give us confidence that our results are not driven by any of our modeling choices.